Sim Gill

-Simarjit Singh Gill (born 1961) is the District Attorney for Salt Lake County, Utah, first elected to the office in November 2010.
+Simarjit Singh Gill (born 1961) is an Indian-American attorney and politician, the District Attorney for Salt Lake County, Utah, first elected to the office in November 2010.

+Early life and education

+Gill was born in India into a Punjabi Sikh family.
+He lived in India until he was at least the age of eight, and graduated from Kearns High School.
+Gill graduated from the University of Utah with a B.A. degree in History and Philosophy.
+He received his J.D. degree and certificate of specialization in Environmental and Natural Resources Law from Northwestern School of Law (now Lewis & Clark Law School) at Lewis and Clark College in Portland, Oregon.
+Gill was admitted to the Utah Bar in 1993.

 Career

 Before his District Attorney election, Sim Gill worked as Salt Lake City's Chief Prosecutor.
-Sim Gill was elected as the Salt Lake County District Attorney in November 2010, by defeating incumbent Lohra Miller, after losing the race to her in 2006.
-As a veteran prosecutor, Sim has championed issues of therapeutic justice, criminal prosecution, and alternatives to prosecution.
+Gill ran for district attorney in 2006, losing to Lohra Miller.
+He defeated her in the 2010 election.

 On March 18, 2014, Gill announced his bid for a second term, and in November of the same year, defeated Republican challenger Steve Nelson, retaining his position as the District Attorney.
 In 2018, Gill announced that he would run for a third term, and in November of the same year, defeated challenger Nathan Evershed.

-Sim has collaborated on the creation and implementation of various therapeutic justice programs, including Mental Health Court, Veterans Court, Salt Lake City Domestic Violence Court, Misdemeanor Drug Court and the Salt Lake Area Family Justice Center.
+Gill has collaborated on the creation and implementation of various therapeutic justice programs and alternatives to prosecution, including Mental Health Court, Veterans Court, Salt Lake City Domestic Violence Court, Misdemeanor Drug Court and the Salt Lake Area Family Justice Center.